honytsoi/CBBroadcastingCoach/README.md

 - If the QR code scanner doesn't work, ensure you've granted camera permissions to the app
 - If you're not receiving audio prompts, check that your device's volume is turned up and audio is enabled in the app
 - If the connection to the Events API fails, try refreshing the page and scanning the QR code again

-## License

-This project is open source and available under the MIT License.
-#